UoB-COMSM0166/2025-group-13/README.md

 # Requirements

+This section will cover a few of the key considerations in the early stages of our game development’s life cycle: ideation, feasibility, stakeholders, use cases, epics, and user stories.

 ## Ideation & early stage design
-The ideation process to choose and define our game began with every member researching and brainstorming.
+The ideation process for our game began with research and brainstorming.
 We then compiled an initial list of 13 proposals.
-We defined a few categories by which we could evaluate the complexity of each idea such as number of core mechanics or physics requirements.
-Then, we evaluated each option using the following criteria: Attractiveness, Complexity, Feasibility using P5.js, and User Friendliness.
+We evaluated each option using the following criteria: Attractiveness, Complexity, Feasibility using P5.js, and User-Friendliness.

 <p align="center">
  <img src="documentation/other_docs/ideas.png" alt="Coming up with ideas" width="900"><br>
  <i><strong>Figure 5</strong>: Table with intial game ideas.</i>
 </p>

-From there, we ranked our choices, discussed the ones that scored the best, and chose two very different games to validate through paper prototypes with potential users.
-Specifically, we chose ‘Dino Escape’ and ‘Train of Thought’.
+From there, we ranked our choices, discussed the ones that scored the best, and chose two very different games to validate through paper prototypes: ‘Dino Escape’ and ‘Train of Thought’.

 <p align="center">
  <img src="documentation/other_docs/board_32.jpeg" alt="Choosing our game" width="650"><br>
  <i><strong>Figure 6</strong>: Image of the board with game ideas ranking.</i>
 </p>

-Based on the feedback we received, we settled on ‘Dino Escape’.
-First, it was clearly more intriguing to potential users who got to see and try both prototypes.
-Second, many of our peers pointed out that it had much more potential for expansion: new levels, different enemies, and a more salient story.
+Based on the feedback we received, we settled on ‘Dino Escape’, which was more intriguing to users and had much more potential for expansion.

 <p align="center">
  <img src="documentation/other_docs/paper.gif" alt="Paper prototype" width="500"><br>
  <i><strong>Figure 7</strong>: Gif showing a paper prototype of the game.</i>
 </p>

-Before developing the full game design and story, we did some feasibility studies to get us started on programming in this new language, to get more feedback about the game mechanics, and  to make sure we were still excited about ‘Dino Escape’.
+We did some feasibility studies to get us started on programming in this new language, to get more feedback about the game mechanics, and  to make sure we were still excited about ‘Dino Escape’.
 We developed our first digital prototype:

 <div align="center", style="display: flex;">
  <img src="documentation/other_docs/first_version.gif" alt="First prototype" width="500">
  <img src="documentation/other_docs/second_version.gif" alt="Second prototype" width="500"><br>
  <i align="left"><strong>Figure 8</strong>: Gif showing the 1st digital prototype of the game.</i>
- <i align="rigth"><strong>Figure 9</strong>: Gif showing the 2nd digital prototype of the game.</i>
+ <i align="right"><strong>Figure 9</strong>: Gif showing the 2nd digital prototype of the game.</i>
 </div>

 ## Stakeholders
-Having studied the Ian Alexander’s Stakeholder Onion Model, we were equipped to think much more broadly about our potential stakeholders.
-As we filled in the Onion diagram, we realised that this game will have an impact beyond the deadline for the report.
-Just as we looked to the work of previous students for inspiration, future students will look to ours.

-If we were to continue working on the game in the future, its impact will expand to new stakeholders.
-For example, the inner circle which is currently limited to members of Group 13, who are mainly developers, could encompass more roles such as product owners, financial advisors, marketing experts and more.

-In “Stakeholders Without Tears: Understanding Project Sociology by Modeling Stakeholders”, Ian Alexander and Suzanne Robertson discuss the concept of a stakeholder, the way of identifying stakeholders, and the continuous process of maintaining relationships with stakeholders and ensuring their involvement.
-The section in this article about awareness of role changes helped us understand the impact of our own role changes within the group.
-For us, changing roles created a more balanced sense of shared ownership of our product.

 <p align="center">
  <img src="documentation/other_docs/onion.png" alt="Onion Model" width="500"><br>
  <i><strong>Figure 10</strong>: Image showing the stakeholders using the Onion Model.</i>
 </p>

-## Reflections
-During the first design stage, through user testing and feedback we were able to validate assumptions, collect new requirements, receive suggestions and broaden our understanding of the game.
-From this information we were able to adjust and complete the game design, based on a user-centred approach and continuous iteration.

-We have reflect and learn that organizations use epics and user stories to clarify product requirements and organize work, with acceptance criteria guiding whether goals are met.
-Initiatives represent the highest level of long-term goals, while epics consist of multiple user stories spanning several sprints, and user stories describe achievable use cases for users within a single sprint.
-Teams vary in focus—some addressing minority groups early, others concentrating on the main target group first—which requires thorough research.
-Although templates for user stories and acceptance criteria provided initial guidance, their rigidity eventually gave way to a more flexible approach that proved particularly useful in our game development process.
+As we filled in the Onion diagram, we realised that this game will have an impact beyond the deadline for the report.
+Just as we looked to previous students’ work for inspiration, future students will look to ours.
+In the future, our game’s impact could expand to new stakeholders, including product owners, financial advisors, and marketing and SEO experts in the inner circle alone.

+The article “Stakeholders Without Tears: Understanding Project Sociology by Modeling Stakeholders” by Ian Alexander and Suzanne Robertson helped us understand the impact of our own role changes within the group.
+For us, changing roles created a more balanced sense of shared ownership of our product.

-## Use Case Specifications
+## Use Cases

 <p align="center">
  <img src="documentation/other_docs/use_case.png" alt="Use case diagram" width="650"><br>
  <i><strong>Figure 11</strong>: Image showing the Use Case Diagram.</i>
 </p>

+**- Use Case Name:** Play </li>

+**- Description:** The player utilizes controls to navigate and tries to win the game.

+**- Basic Flow:**

+1. The Player uses input devices (Computer or Mobile or Tablet) to start the game.

+2. Player reads Instructions and presses the jump key to play the game.

+3. The Player moves their character within the Jurassic environment.

+4. The health of the player gets increased/decreased based on the interaction between player and other entities in the game.

+5. After reaching the cave at the end of the level, level gets completed.

+6. After completing all the levels, player wins.

+**- Alternative Flows:**

+1. Game pauses after pressing the Escape key.
+After pressing the jump key, the game resumes.

+2. After reaching zero health, the player dies.
+The Game Over screen gets displayed with options to go back to home and to retry the level again.

 ## Epics and User Stories
 <p align="center">